Pulled, pushed or failed: the demographic impact of a gene drive can change the nature of its spatial spread: Results

 For our analysis, it will be convenient to rewrite model (\ref{eq:per_zyg}) so that it follows the frequency of the drive $\p{D} = \frac{\n{D}}{\n{D} + \n{W}} = \frac{\n{DD}}{\n{WW}+\n{DD}}$ (because $\n{DW}=0$) and total population density $n = \n{WW}+\n{DD} $ (details in \ref{an:rewrite1}):

-When $s \leq \frac{1}{2}$, system (\ref{eq:per_zyg_p}) is monostable: the only stable state is $(\n{DD}= \n{DD}^* , \n{WW}=0)$ with $ \n{DD}^* = \min(0,1 - \frac{s}{r (1-s)})$ \cite{girardin2021}, leading to a drive invasion if any.
-We introduce the minimal speed of problem \eqref{eq:per_zyg} linearized at low drive density, i.e. the speed of any pulled wave in case of a drive invasion:

-When $s>\frac12$, system (\ref{eq:per_zyg_p}) is bistable.
-Consequently traveling waves are either semi-trivial ($\n{DD}=0$ identically, standard Fisher-KPP problem for $\n{WW}$) or pushed.

-System~\eqref{eq:per_zyg_p} differs from standard equations often used in populations genetics as it contains an advection term $2 \ \partial_x ( \log n) \ \partial_x \p{D}$.
-This term represents a demographic flux from denser to less dense areas, due to variations in population density.
-It is opposed to the spread of the (costly) drive allele (see Figure 2 \cite{girardin2021}).
+System~\eqref{eq:per_zyg_p} differs from standard equations often used in populations genetics as it contains an advection term $2 \ \partial_x ( \log n) \ \partial_x \p{D}$. \lk{This term appears when calculating $ \partial_{xx}^2 \p{D} = \partial_{xx}^2 \dfrac{\n{DD}}{n}$ (details in \ref{an:rewrite1}) and} represents a demographic flux from denser to less dense areas, due to variations in population density.
+It is opposed to the spread of the (costly) drive allele (see Figure 2 \cite{girardin2021}). \lk{We observe a singularity for $n=0$ in both formulations of the system: in \eqref{eq:per_zyg} due to $\frac{1}{\n{DD}+\n{WW}}$ and in \eqref{eq:per_zyg_p} due to $\log(n)$.
+This should be handle with care.}

 The limit of system \eqref{eq:per_zyg_p} when $r \rightarrow + \infty$ has already been determined in \cite{girardin2021}.
 Using the Strugarek-Vauchelet rescaling \cite{strugarek2016}, the following limit equation is obtained, which was also previously introduced in \cite{tanaka2017}: